10 Steps to a Successful International Assignment

 On the road to an international assignment?
 Often, we think only of the excitement of living in a new country, visiting new places and meeting new people.
 There are many things to do to prepare well for an international contract.

 Gone are the days when businesses have secretaries for their executive assistants and assistants for their secretaries as well.

 Today, somehow, you end up booking your own flight and looking for your own accommodation.

 This is also true when you work for yourself.
 You may think it only takes one call and presto everything is booked.
 You wish.

-There are a number of things you need to consider before you book your business travel and accommodation.
+There are a number of things you need to consider for an international assignment before you book your business travel and accommodation.
 And more to follow as you start the process.